aurelia-ui-toolkits/GitBook-books-living-in-GitHub/README.md

 # GitBook books living in GitHub

-This document is a part of Aurelia-Tools internal documentation library.It describes the **process of its own creation** using only the browser to do it.
+This document is a part of Aurelia-Tools internal documentation library.
+It describes the **process of its own creation** using only the browser to do it.

+#### If you already have a book in GitBook repository and want to transfer it to GitHub, start reading at section 2. below.

+***

 ### 1. Create a new book